-- initiation of learning by means of adequate sensing - sharpened learning intention by means of adequate attending - effective course of learning by means of adequately actualizing the cognitive modes of learning (perceiving, thinking, imagining & fantasizing, remembering)
+- initiating learning by means of adequate sensing - sharpening learning intention by means of adequate attending - effective course of learning by means of adequately actualizing the cognitive modes of learning (perceiving, thinking, imagining & fantasizing, remembering)

-After formulating the accompanying and learning aims, the teacher must plan thoroughly to ensure that they will be attained during the presentation of the lesson.
+After formulating the accompanying and learning aims, the teacher must plan thoroughly to ensure that they are attained during his/her presenting the lesson.
 If these aims are not reached, the child's psychic life will not be adequately actualized.

-6. PLANNING A LESSON IN THE PRE-PRIMARY SCHOOL WITH A VIEW TO THE LEARNING EFFECT
+6. PLANNING A LESSON IN THE PREPRIMARY SCHOOL WITH A VIEW TO THE LEARNING EFFECT

-Although teaching in the pre-primary school, for the most part, is informal, this does not mean that the teacher need not plan the lesson.
-Indeed, it demands the same thorough planning required of any lesson; it is only the presentation which is informal.
+Although, for the most part, teaching in the preprimary school is informal, this does not mean the teacher need not plan the lesson.
+Indeed, it demands the same thorough planning required of any lesson; it is only the presenting which is informal.

-From an instructional point of view, as far as the pre-primary school is concerned, there are two matters which should be attended to in planning a "lesson", i.e., its content and the form in which it is going to be presented.
+From an instructional point of view, as far as the preprimary school is concerned, there are two matters which should be attended to in planning a "lesson", i.e., its content and the form in which it is to be presented.

-To ensure the learning effect, the teacher should plan the lesson such that there will be harmony between the lesson's form and content.
+To ensure the learning effect, the teacher should plan the lesson such that there is harmony between the lesson's form and its content.
 However, this planning must lead to presenting the lesson in such a way that, during the lesson, there is a harmony between the teaching and the learning.